-Manuscripts should be submitted to the appropriate Editor: Michelle Yeh for modern literature and criticism, Haun Saussy for traditional literature and criticism.
-Books for review and related correspondence should be mailed directly to the relevant Book Review Editor (Rania Huntington for works on traditional literature; Carlos Rojas for modern literature).
+Manuscripts should be submitted to the Managing Editor who will forward the manuscript to the appropriate editor: Michelle Yeh for modern literature and criticism, Haun Saussy for traditional poetry and literary criticism, and Rania Huntington for traditional fiction and drama.
+Books for review and related correspondence should be directed directly to the Book Review Editors: William Nienhauser (for traditional literature) or Christopher Lupke (for modern literature).
 For appropriate formats and word-processing information relevant to all submissions and reviews, see the Style Sheet information below.

-MANUSCRIPTS SUBMITTED TO CLEAR FOR POSSIBLE PUBLICATION SHOULD BE SENT TO THE APPROPRIATE EDITOR:
+MANUSCRIPTS SUBMITTED TO CLEAR FOR POSSIBLE PUBLICATION SHOULD BE SENT TO THE MANAGING EDITOR:

 Since the identity of the author is not made known to the readers, authors should avoid identifying themselves in notes.
 Electronic submissions are encouraged.

 See “Final Versions” section below for preferred formats.
 If submitting by mail, a cover sheet with the title and the author’s name should be provided; only the title should appear on the first page of the text.
 Likewise the identity of the readers will not be made known to the author.